-This section describes the regulatory setting and affected environment for the evaluation of regional growth effects for the B-P Project Section of the California High-Speed Rail (HSR).
-It discusses the potential growth-inducing effects of construction and operation of the proposed HSR project improvements within the Bakersfield to Palmdale Project Section, which includes the B-P Build Alternatives, the César E. Chávez National Monument (CCNM) Design Option, the Refined CCNM Design Option, the portion of the
+This section describes the regulatory setting and affected environment for the evaluation of regional growth effects for the California High-Speed Rail (HSR) Bakersfield to Palmdale Project Section (B-P).
+It discusses the potential growth-inducing effects of construction and operation of the proposed HSR project improvements within the Bakersfield to Palmdale Project Section, which includes the B-P Build Alternatives, the César E. Chávez National Monument Design Option (CCNM Design Option), the Refined